rtlabs-com/p-net/doc/using_codesys.rst

 In the Codesys menu "Tools", select "Device Repository".
 Click "Install" and select the GSDML file from your hard drive.

-* On the "Device" in the left hand panel, right-click and select Add Device.
-Use "Ethernet".
+* On the “Device (CODESY Control for Raspberry Pi SL)” in the left hand panel, right-click and select Add Device.
+Use “Ethernet”.
 * On the "Ethernet", right-click and select Add Device.
 Use "Profinet IO master".
 * On the "PN_Controller", right-click and select Add Device.
 Use "rt-labs DEMO device".
 * On the "rt_labs_DEMO_device", right-click and select Add Device.
 Use "8 bits I 8 bits 0".